boukevanderpol/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-The meean and median of the dataset without NA values is calculated below.
+The mean and median of the dataset without NA values is calculated below.

 ```r
 c <- b %>% group_by(date) %>% summarize(sum(steps))